Sri Guru Ram Das Ji International Airport: Future plans

-To stimulate the growing demands and future traffic, the Ministry of Civil Aviation has proposed to expand the current integrated passenger terminal at a cost of ₹ 240 crore, which will increase the existing handling capacity of 2.5 million passengers per year to 5.5 million passengers per year.
+To meet the growing demands and future traffic, the Ministry of Civil Aviation has proposed to expand the current integrated passenger terminal at a cost of ₹ 240 crore, which will increase the existing handling capacity of 2.5 million passengers per year to 5.5 million passengers per year.
 Along with this, an additional ₹ 60 crore were invested for the construction of another apron, taxiways and upgrading of the terminal, which are now completed.

 The airport is also proposed to be leased out for privatization on a Public Private Partnership (PPP) basis, along with 5 other major airports operated by the Airports Authority of India (AAI).
 With privatization, the infrastructure at the airport is expected to rapidly improve further.

 With the completion of the under-construction Delhi–Amritsar–Katra Expressway, the travel time from Amritsar to Delhi Airport will be cut in half from the current over 8 hours to about 4 hours.
 This may result in reduction in passenger growth on this route, but will give better road connectivity between the city and the National Capital.

-Connectivity
+Ground transport

 Road

-The airport is connected by 4-lane National Highway 354, which runs from Amritsar to Ajnala.
-Taxis can be taken from the taxi stand at the airport.
+The airport is connected by the four-lane National Highway 354, which runs from Amritsar to Ajnala.
 Both Ola Cabs and Uber are available in the city.
 Auto rickshaws and local buses also connect the city to the airport.
 The under-construction Delhi—Amritsar—Katra Expressway will have the first branch from Delhi to the airport, and the second branch to Katra in Jammu and Kashmir, which will improve the connectivity further.

 Metrobus

-The airport is connected by Route 501 of Amritsar Metrobus, which connects it directly to Amritsar Junction, Golden Temple and many other locations in the network of Amritsar Metrobus.
-It operates at a frequency of every 10–15 minutes.
+The airport was connected by Route 501 of Amritsar Metrobus, which connected it directly to Amritsar Junction, Golden Temple and many other locations in the network of Amritsar Metrobus.
+This route used to operate at a frequency of every 10–15 minutes but it is not functional these days.